Rookout/deployment-examples/java-tomcat-aws-elasticbeanstalk/README.md

-# Quickstart for Java Tomcat + Rookout and AWS Elastic Beanstalk
+# Quickstart for debugging Java Tomcat + AWS Elastic Beanstalk

-A sample application for using Rookout + Java Tomcat + AWS Elastic Beanstalk .
+A sample application for debugging Java Tomcat + AWS Elastic Beanstalk using Rookout.

-Before following this guide we recommend reading the basic [Java + Rookout] guide .
+Before following this guide we recommend reading the basic [Java + Rookout] guide.

 This sample application is the Tomcat sample app provided by AWS.
-For more information about the project structure and how to use it refer to [this documentation](https://github.com/Rookout/deployment-examples/tree/master/aws-beanstalk/java-tomcat-elasticbeanstalk/eb-tomcat-helloworld/README.md)
+For more information about the project structure and how to use it refer to [this page](https://github.com/Rookout/deployment-examples/tree/master/aws-beanstalk/java-tomcat-elasticbeanstalk/eb-tomcat-helloworld/README.md).

 ## Adding Rookout to an existing EBS Project

-There are 2 simple steps to integrate Rookout into your existing java beanstalk application:
+To integrate Rookout into your existing java beanstalk application follow these steps:

 1. Add the source files to your built .jar/.war

-2. Add our 2 .ebextensions standalone config scripts [available here](.ebextensions)
+2. Add these [.ebextensions standalone config scripts](.ebextensions) to your project configuration(.ebextensions)
-    * First one download and install the agent that is responsible for communication
+    * One sets up the Rook SDK, responsible for communicating with the Rookout service.
-    * Second one download and tells the JVM to use Rookout's java agent
+    * The other sets up and runs the Rookout java agent.

 __The process is described here : [Rookout Integration Process](#rookout-integration-process)__

 ## Running locally
-__REQUIREMENTS: This sample project requires Tomcat8__
+__NOTE: This sample project requires Tomcat8__

 Run the Rookout agent:
     ~$ docker run -p 7486:7486 -e "ROOKOUT_TOKEN=<Your-Token>" rookout/agent

-Run ``make local`` to add the rook java agent to Tomcat environment locally
+Run ``make local`` to add the rook java agent to Tomcat environment locally.

 Run ``build.sh`` to compile the web app and create a WAR file (OS X or Linux):